wonderpl/dolly-web/docs/web_services/user.md

 {
     "error": "invalid_request",
-    "form_errors": "Limit for changing username has been reached" }
+    "message": "Limit for changing username has been reached" }
 ```